Multiple codings for self-similar sets with overlaps: Countably many codings

-In terms of (\ref{eq:c1}) and by iteration it follows that there exist infinitely many independent substitutions in $(d_i)$.
-This implies that $x$ has a continuum of codings, leading to a contradiction with $x\in\U_{\aleph_0}(E)$. \end{proof}
+Note that (\ref{eq:c1}) holds for infinitely many $n\in\N$.
+Then by a similar argument as above it follows that there exist infinitely many independent substitutions in $(d_i)$.
+This implies that $x$ has a continuum of codings, leading to a contradiction with $x\in\mathcal{U}_{\aleph_0}(\Phi)$. \end{proof}